Stances of Faiths on LGBTQ Issues: Buddhism

 - Aware of the suffering caused by alcohol and drugs: I undertake the training to refrain from misusing intoxicants that dull and confuse the mind.
 I will attempt to cultivate a clear mind and an open heart.

-Although there is no general consensus with regard to sexual orientation within Buddhism, overall the third precept is most often referenced when discussing gay, lesbian, bisexual and transgender issues.
+Although there is no general consensus with regard to sexual orientation and gender identity within Buddhism, overall the third precept is most often referenced when discussing gay, lesbian, bisexual, transgender and queer issues.

 Sexual orientation, specifically, was not elaborated upon by Siddhartha Gautama, nor is there any reference or guidance for lay people regarding sexual orientation or same-sex behavior within the Pali Canon, the scriptural texts that hold the Buddha’s original teachings.
 The Vinyana, a Buddhist text for monks, forbids Buddhist monks and nuns from having sexual relationships with men, women and those of other genders, such as pandanka (interpreted as those with indeterminate sexual characteristics or people who do not conform to sexual norms, such as prostitutes).
 These textual references do not target LGBTQ people specifically, as everyone within the monastic order is expected to refrain from all forms of sexual relations.
 This practice is especially common within Theravada Buddhism, which focuses heavily on the monastic tradition.